loran-code/VisApplication/docs/gpt/2-software_architecture_and_system_design.md

 - **GitHub Actions**: For automating CI/CD pipelines, ensuring code is automatically built, tested, and deployed.

 ### Considerations:
-- **API Strategy**: Evaluate Minimal API versus Fast Endpoints for developing lightweight and fast APIs.
+- **API Strategy**:Fast Endpoints for developing lightweight and fast APIs.
 Consider the project's scalability, maintainability, and developer experience.
 - **Caching**: Implement Redis for caching, to reduce database load and speed up response times for frequently accessed data.

 Can you advice me on my choices for the different services/tools/patterns/libraries that I have chosen for my application.